 Being employed means you pay Class 1 National Insurance contributions.
 It gets paid as a percentage of your earnings until you reach State Pension age.

-Note: You must contact HM Revenue and Customs without delay any time you think you should pay taxation.
+Note: You must contact HM Revenue and Customs without delay if you think you should be paying taxes.

 Several key changes take place once you get to the United Kingdom State Pension age: